-I learned the hard way when I cycled to Africa on 700c wheels, that I would have been far better off on 26 inch wheels.
+I learned the hard way when cycling England to Africa on 700c wheels, that I would have been far better off on 26 inch wheels.
 I couldn't find any new inner tubes or tyres for over 2000 miles, and ended up getting new tyres and inner tubes flown out to me at a great expense.
 Seriously!

 700c vs 26 Inch wheels conclusion

-I'm certainly not saying that I will never throw a spoke again, or will be able to find spare tyres in every country I cycle through, but overall, having 26 inch wheels for bicycle touring makes far more sense than having 700c wheels.
+I'm certainly not saying that I will never throw a spoke again, or will be able to find spare bicyce tires in every country I cycle through.
+Overall though, having 26 inch wheels for bicycle touring makes far more sense than having 700c wheels.

 The Best Bike for Bicycle Touring

-As this video is also related to the best wheel size for expedition bicycle touring, you might want to check it out.
+Still undecided on what touring rim size to use?As this video is also related to the best wheel size for expedition bicycle touring, you might want to check it out.
 It's only 3 minutes or so.